 All 6 hours required for the Continuing Teaching License program must be taken in resident study at George Fox University.
 All work leading to the license program must be completed within seven years from the time of matriculation.
-Extension of
+Extension of this limit requires approval of the Educational Foundations and Leadership (EDFL) Faculty.
+However, only one such extension may be considered due to special circumstances, such as ill health.
+Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.

-The Continuing Teaching License program is generally ?? years in length with 6 semester hours of course work required as a minimum for graduation.
+The Continuing Teaching License program is generally 1-2 years in length with 6 semester hours of course work required as a minimum for graduation.
 Of the total hours required for the program, 3 are required seminar hours and 3 are approved elective hours (based on professional goals as specified below).
-Other Program Requirements